 Yes, even when you’ve got your sights set on greener pastures, protecting your current abode with home insurance is crucial.
 After all, costly disasters like home break-ins, burst pipes and fires could strike at any time — which could lead to money down the drain.

 Signing up for home insurance will ensure that your precious valuables, furniture, renovation, building and more are protected from financial liability.
-If you’re looking for a fuss-free plan that offers sufficient sum insured at affordable yearly premiums (plus attractive perks), Tip Home Insurance is the one for you.

 How to sell your home DIY-style